Postpartum depression in black moms: why is it higher than other women?

 It’s also more common for people in minority communities to experience mental illness as physical symptoms.
 Depression can show up as headaches, for example, or anxiety as gastrointestinal issues.

-Bringing treatment home
+Bringing treatment for postpartum home

 It took Smith six months after daughter Nelly’s birth to work up the courage to see a doctor about her postpartum depression.